Home News Can you Sell a Car that Failed its MOT? What UK Drivers need to Know in 2026

 Can you Sell a Car that Failed its MOT?
 What UK Drivers need to Know in 2026

-When your car fails its MOT, it can feel like the end of the road.
-You’ve got a list of faults, a repair bill to think about, and a decision to make.
+• When your car fails its MOT, it can feel like the end of the road.
+You've got a list of faults, a repair bill to think about, and a decision to make.
 But a failed MOT does not automatically make a car worthless, and it does not necessarily mean you have to scrap it.

-What Happens when a Car fails its MOT
+What happens when a car fails its MOT

 Some faults are relatively cheap to fix.
 Others can involve major mechanical, structural or safety-related work that makes repair hard to justify on an older car.

 For many owners, the real question is whether the repair cost is worth paying.
-If the bill is close to the car’s likely value after repair, selling may make more sense than fixing it.
+If the bill is close to the car's likely value after repair, selling as-is may make more sense than fixing it.

 If you decide not to repair it straight away and want to keep it off the road, you may need to make a SORN.
 GOV.UK says you must make a SORN when the vehicle is off the road and you want to stop taxing and insuring it.
 A SORN vehicle can only be driven on a public road to or from a pre-booked MOT or other testing appointment.